kdltr/glls/README.md

 That said, while this library bears some superficial resemblance to Varjo, the approach is quite different.
 While Varjo does a lot of work to validate the the lispy-glls expressions (including type checking), glls only performs cursory syntactic checking.
 The result of this is that one could probably write shaders in Varjo without knowing the GLSL and could be reasonably sure that those shaders would always compile to something that would mostly work. glls makes no such promises, so it is entirely possible to generate GLSL that won’t compile.
 Being able to understand GLSL code is therefore a prerequisite for successful shader debugging.
 The GLSL code output by glls is beautifully formatted, thanks to Alex Shinn’s amazing [fmt](http://synthcode.com/scheme/fmt/) library. fmt is responsible for far more than just the GLSL formatting, since it is basically a compiler of its own.
 The compilation portion of glsl is more or less a thin layer on top of fmt.

-glls should work on Linux, Mac OS X, Windows, and with OpenGL ES. glls will automatically compile with ES support on ARM hardware, or when `gles` is defined during compilation (e.g. `chicken-install -D gles`).
+glls should work on Linux, Mac OS X and Windows.
+Support for OpenGL ES is not yet in an usable state.

 ## Installation
-This repository is a [Chicken Scheme](http://call-cc.org/) egg.
+This repository is a [Chicken Scheme](https://call-cc.org/) egg.

-It is part of the [Chicken egg index](http://wiki.call-cc.org/chicken-projects/egg-index-4.html) and can be installed with `chicken-install glls`.
+It is part of the [Chicken egg index](https://eggs.call-cc.org/5/) and can be installed with `chicken-install glls`.

 ## Requirements
-* make
 * fmt
 * matchable
 * miscmacros
+* epoxy
+* gl-utils
-* opengl-glew
+* srfi-1
 * srfi-42
+* srfi-69

 ## Documentation
 glls contains three modules: glls-render, glls, and glls-compiler. glls-render rexports glls and glls-compiler and is used when you want the functionality of glls plus the addition of [automatically generated render functions](#automatic-render-functions). glls is the primary module, providing the main interface to shaders and pipelines, which also rexports glls-compiler. glls-compiler provides the functions used to compile shaders.